 This sheet answers a few basic but crucial questions — and lets you forecast next year.
 VERY useful.

-There’s more I know you might want to do, and I have a advanced spreadsheet that breaks down monthly income more clearly, tracks expected client income, and more as part of my Fearless Freelancer course — which is on FLASH SALE through Weds Nov 15 only.
+There’s more I know you might want to do, and I have a advanced spreadsheet that breaks down monthly income more clearly, tracks expected client income, and more as part of my Fearless Freelancer course.

-Yup, get 45% off on this new course and all the calculator you can handle + 2.5 hours of video instruction, 48 pages of handout and slide deck step-by-step, and fearlessly freelance onwards!
+Yup, get this new course and all the calculator you can handle + 2.5 hours of video instruction, 48 pages of handout and slide deck step-by-step, and fearlessly freelance onwards!

 Answer your freelance money questions today with this course, or just enter your email to grab the calculator below.